kgogov/sapui5-walkthrough/notes.md

 The filter operator `FilterOperator.Contains` is **not** case-sensitive.

+## Step 24: Sorting and Grouping

+We add a declarative sorter to our binding syntax.\
+As usual, we transform the simple binding syntax to the object notation, specify the path to the data, and now add an additional `sorter` property. \
+By default, the sorting is ascending, but you could also add a property `descending` with the value `true` inside the sorter property to change the sorting order.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`